A Newsletter for Investors in Trust Deeds

 HARD MONEY INVESTOR SEMINAR

 Attend this informal discussion of current regulations impacting Hard Money Investments.
 Tuesday – May 9th @ 5:30 pm at the offices of Sun Pacific Mortgage – 800 Mendocino Avenue #2, Santa Rosa.
-RSVP please to Ari, Forest or Lynn.
+RSVP please to Loan Originator, Broker or Lynn.

 SPECIAL GUEST SPEAKER: Santa Rosa Attorney Max Broome will be there to participate in the discussions and answer your questions from a legal perspective.